gapolinario/language-survey-birthday-2024/report.md

 | Swedish  |  1 |
 | Wolof  |  1 |

-As a last observable, I'm looking for predictor of multilingualism.
+As a last observable, I'm looking for a predictor of multilingualism.
 Look at French in the table, for instance.
 The following number represents: What is the probability that a person in this group speaks four or more languages, given that they speak French?
 This probability is 90%, as the table shows.
 Only languages spoken by more than one person were considered for this statistic.

 | Language | Probability of speaking 4+ languages |
 |--|--|